rockdaboot/wget2/README.md

 		VALGRIND_TESTS=1 ./test-k

 Why not directly using valgrind like 'valgrind --leak-check=full ./test-k' ?
-Well, you want to valgrind 'wget' and not the test program itself, right ?
+Well, you want to valgrind 'wget2' and not the test program itself, right ?

 Documentation
 -------------

-There is no own documentation yet, but Wget aims to be Wget1.14 compatible.
+There is no own documentation yet, but Wget2 aims to be Wget1.x compatible.

-		wget --help
+		wget2 --help

 prints the usage and the current set of integrated options.
-For more info, see the man pages of Wget.
+For more info, see the man pages of Wget1.x.

-The Wget library API documentation has been started.
+The Wget2 library API documentation has been started.